 - 1. Weigh a large, clean, test tube to the nearest 0.01 g. - 2.
-Fill the test tube about 2/3 full with DI water and weigh again.
+Quarter fill the test tube with DI water and weigh again.
 The difference in mass is the mass of the water. - 3.
-Using weighing paper, weigh about 1.5 g of the unknown solute to the nearest 0.01 g. - 4.
+Using weighing paper, weigh about 0.75 g of the unknown solute to the nearest 0.01 g. - 4.
 Carefully add the unknown solute to the test tube and stir gently until dissolved. - 5.
 Insert a stirrer and thermometer into the test tube. - 6.
 Carefully press the test tube down into the ice bath until the water is completely below the surface of the ice bath.
 Record the initial aqueous solution temperature and start your timer. - 7.
-Begin collecting time/temperature data every 30 seconds.
+Begin collecting time/temperature data every 15 seconds.
 Continue to stir the solution as you collect data. - 8.
-Continue recording the temperature every 30 seconds for the remainder of the freezing process.
+Continue recording the temperature every 15 seconds for the remainder of the freezing process.
 Remember that cooling curves for solutions often tend to show a more noticeable slope as opposed to a "plateau" when the freezing process begins.
 Eventually the solution will solidify to the point where you will be unable to stir it. - 9.
-Continue taking the temperature of the solution until after the temperature has dropped precipitously (by at least 1°C) for 2 readings in a row.
+Continue taking the temperature of the solution until you have collected 30 data points.